kyma-project/community-modules/docs/README.md

     kyma module catalog
     ```

-2. Add a community module:
+2. Pull the module template:

     ```bash
-    kyma module add {MODULE_NAME} --community
+    kyma module pull {MODULE_NAME}
     ```

+    This command pulls the module template for the given module.
+You can specify the namespace where the module template should be stored using the `--namespace` flag (by default, the `default` namespace is used).
+If there are multiple versions available in the catalog, you can specify the version with `--version`.

+3. Install the module by pointing to the pulled module template using the `--origin` flag:

+    ```bash
+    kyma module add {MODULE_NAME} --origin {NAMESPACE}/{MODULE_NAME}-{VERSION}
+    ```

-3. See if your module is added:
+4. See if your module is added:

     ```bash
     kyma module list